jhucsf/fall2022/assign/assign04.md

 title: "Assignment 4: Parallel merge sort"
 ---

-*Note: this is a preliminary/incomplete assignment description.
-Major details could change.*

 **Due**: Wednesday, Nov 9th by 11 pm Baltimore time

 Assignment type: **Pair**, you may work with one partner